 Apple has already defined the concept of ultraportables.
 Recent launches included thinner and lighter products by Apple and other PC makers didn’t miss it.
 To make its place in the ultraportable market, Asus launched ZenBook 3 to take on the likes of MacBook and Dell XPS 13.
 ASUS ZenBook 3 is top of the line machine, which is been loaded with high-performance specifications.

-Although, Asus seems to be new in ultrabook segment, but still the company has packed enough punch in ZenBook 3.
+Although, Asus seems to be new in ultrabook segment, still the company has packed enough punch in ZenBook 3.
 The pricing of ZenBook 3 is very aggressively set as compared to its competitors.

-High-end performance combined with impeccable sensors
+The high-end performance combined with impeccable sensors

 Asus ZenBook 3 is wrapped in a perfectly crafted aluminum alloy case which looks quite stunning for an ultrabook.
 It seems that the company has left no stone unturned while designing this machine.
 The crystal clear display of ZenBook 3 is quite amazing, even though it’s a 1080p screen.
 Being a user, I don’t have any complaints about its display.